alarifmo/ECE375-/README.md

 # ECE375- Project for Clock and radio.
-Usinng the atmega128
+Using the atmega128